Managing the Configuration of the Instance¶

 cat /etc/motd-passwdfrom the shell.

 Alternatively, view the System Log for the instance in the EC2 Management Console.
-After the messages that are displayed that show the status of the boot process, a message should appear that indicates what the administrative password was changed to.
+After the messages that are displayed that show the status of the boot process, a message should appear that indicates the value of the administrative password.

 The message, using either of the methods mentioned, will look like this

 *** *** *** Admin password changed to: abcdefg *** ***